MoserMichael/python-obj-system/gen-iterator.md

 >> (correct way) the square of 5 is 25
 ```

-Actually this is an advantage of python3 over python2; the range function used to return a full list, so that the first case used occur frequently.
+Actually this is an advantage of python3 over python2; the range function used to return a full list in python2, so that the first case used occur frequently.

 ```
 Python 2.7.16 (default, Jun  5 2020, 22:59:21)